 The Department of State recommends that you avoid traveling to countries plagued by unstable government, civil war, and terrorism as well as viral outbreaks (like swine flu or Zika virus).
 Take that advice to heart.
-Eliminate a potential destination from your short-list if the United States has issued a travel warning.
+Eliminate a potential destination from your short-list if the United States has issued a travel advisory.

 Unfortunately, some cultures do not celebrate differences, or even tolerate them.
 Students of color, women, LGBT+ individuals, and members of religious or ethnic minorities often experience more discrimination abroad than they do at home.
 Hoping to avoid much of these prejudices, many students decide to travel somewhere they can be themselves safely and comfortably.

 Getting the Best of Both Worlds

 If you really can’t narrow down your options, you might be a good candidate for a study abroad experience that traverses multiple destinations.
 There are several notable programs out there in which you travel the world with a group of U.S. students.
 While your experience in each country is shorter and less immersive, you’ll have the unique ability to compare and contrast facets of life around the world.

 - Semester at Sea, which offers transfer credits through the Colorado State University, is a well-known program in which students literally set sail for over a dozen cities in 11 different countries over the course of a semester.